 Course Requirements Checklist

-In preparation for the final submission of the Pedagogy Project, the student will provide a bibliography of at least 15 scholarly sources.
+In preparation for the submission of the Final Theology Project, the student will provide a bibliography of at least 15 scholarly sources.
 The bibliography must include a brief description of at least 50 words for each resource and follow current Turabian format.